imjoy-team/imjoy-rpc/README.md

 npm install imjoy-rpc
 ```

-For RPC communication within the browser:
+For RPC communication within the browser (typically connect from an iframe to the ImJoy core in the parent window):
 ```js
 import { imjoyRPC } from 'imjoy-rpc';